TakalaWang/Animation-Retrieval/README.md

 ## What it does

-- Downloads anime videos from the spring subset
+- Downloads anime videos from the winter subset
 - **Fixed 1-minute segmentation**: Cuts each video into exactly 60-second segments
 - Uses Gemini to generate descriptions for each segment (based on extracted frames)
 - Generates 10 possible search queries per segment
-- Uploads everything to TakalaWang/Anime-2024-spring-query dataset
+- Uploads everything to TakalaWang/Anime-2024-winter-query dataset

 ## Technical Details